ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-block-storage.md

 1. General purpose SSD (gp2) - Minimum of 100 IOPS then 3 IOPS per GB; can burst to 3000 IOPS if less than 1 TB.
 The max throughput is 160 MiB/s and this can end up being a bottleneck if read size is large.
 These instances include a burst pool of 5.4 Millions IOPS which can be burned at 3000 MAX.
 Even though you can boost performance, use if you are after less than 10K IOPS; 3Tb gets you there.

-2. Provisioned IOPS (io1) - 30 IOPS per GB up to 20,000 IOPS to a maxiuim of 320 MiB/s; Steady consisten IOPS not really a burstable; Use if you are after over 10k IOPS
+2. Provisioned IOPS (io1) - 30 IOPS per GB up to 20,000 IOPS to a maxiuim of 320 MiB/s; Steady consistent IOPS not really a burstable; Use if you are after over 10k IOPS

 3. Magnetic - Cheap and slow EBS volumes can also be Cold HDD (sc1) and Throughput Optimized HDD (st1).
 Can not specify IOPS with this storage type and it is not burstable; not recommended for smaller read sizes using random access